Professional Resume Writing Services Los Angeles (2x Certified)

 The biggest skill you can use to communicate better is Active Listening.
 People are not natural listeners as they are focused on themselves.
 It’s how we are wired.
 We will always put ourselves first.
 Part of that is a survival mechanism.
 But, because of our self-serving nature, listening to others is secondary and requires us to put effort into being better listeners.

-Active listening skills are a subtle but effective way to communicate.
+Choosing to apply listening as a skill is a subtle but effective way to communicate.
 Half of all communication is listening but few of us get any training on doing it well.
 Fortunately, listening well is relatively simple, and will become automatic once you practice the skills.

 To increase your ability to listen to others, the next time you are speaking with someone, repeat back everything they say.
 That may be a little unnerving to them, at first.
 But, if they look at you with a bewildered look, explain that you are just making sure you understood what they said.
 Once they get past the awkwardness, they will welcome the exchange.